monika-chmielewska/calculator/README.md

 * [Contact](#contact)

 ## General info
-It was created while learning the casics of python programming.
+It was created while learning the basics of python programming. <br />
 The calculator can perform basic arithmetic operations ( +,-,*,/,**,%)

 ## Technologies